LogOg/WMS/Home.md

 * is_parent_assortment    - this is a parent assortment item, not populated for children assortment items.
 This will drive receiving of these items in the WH
 * parent_assortment_item_id    - if is a child of a paren assortment item then populated.This will drive receiving of these items in the WH

-### Variations
-Table - **variations**
-* variation_id
-* name
-* min_days_to_expiry - if populated then is an expiry product and WMS will require entering expiry date on receiving and will not allow receiving item if the expiry date is less than this nr of days from receive date.
-Product will also have all expiry functionality in WH like FEFO (first in first out) as well as generating task for uplifting soon to expire product (days to expire configurable).
-This attribute sits here because so much in the system relies on this field so cannot be configurable and sit on variation_types table

-### WH Variation Types
+### WH Item Attributes
 Will be populated with attributes driving the following WH behaviour.
-For example for Variations having the variation_type_id for 'POPUP_RECEIVING' a popup will come up when receiving the item with information for the user receiving, i.e. for books to put the book into a protective plastic sleeve.
-There are other Variation Types which will determine Locations for which Variation can be put away.
-For a Variation with the variation_type_id with the 'name' of 'HAZARDOUS' with the 'value' as 1 (true), the item will be directed toward Locations only which have that variation_type_id in the location_type_variation_type table for the Location Type for the Location - more on this in sections below.
-Variation Types will drive the following types of behaviour.
+Item Attributes will determine Locations for which Variation can be put away.
+For a Variation with the item_attribute_id with the 'name' of 'HAZARDOUS' the item will be directed toward Locations only which have that variation_type_id in the location_type_item_attribute table for the Location Type for the Location - more on this in sections below.
-* determine the zone for put away - i.e. put away to high value and/or hazardous
-* displaying a pop up message at receiving or packing
-* ability to create task splits based on these variation types (i.e. put away to a specific zone)
-* determine equipment type for receiving and/or picking
-* determine which pick wave type the variation (item) will be on

-Table - **variation_types**
+Table - **item_attributes**
-* variation_type_id
+* item_attribute_id
-* name - for example 'POPUP_RECEIVING'/'HIGH_VALUE'/'HAZARDOUS'/'FAST_MOVER'/'FIXED'/'GENERAL' (Note 'GENERAL' is for CHAOTIC good stock put away and 'FIXED' is for one Supplier Variation for a location only (or Variation level if the CO_LOCATE_SUPPLIER_VARIATIONS is set to 1 (i.e. true)(will not store Variation))
+* name - for example 'HIGH_VALUE'/'HAZARDOUS'/'FAST_MOVER'/'FIXED'/'GENERAL' (Note 'GENERAL' is for CHAOTIC good stock put away and 'FIXED' is for one Variation/(Supplier Variation CO_LOCATE_SUPPLIER_VARIATIONS = 0 (false)) for a location only (or Variation level if the CO_LOCATE_SUPPLIER_VARIATIONS is set to 1 (i.e. true)(will not store Variation))
-* value - For 'name' 'POPUP_RECEIVING' could have this value as 'Requires book sleeve' (i.e. message to popup on receiving this Variation for book) - rest examples above are boolean with value of 0 (i.e. false) or 1 (i.e. true)

-## Variation / Variation Types
+## Item/ Item Attributes Types
-Table - **variation_variation_types**
+Table - **item_item_attributes**
 This is the link table between variation_types table and the variations table (which has a variation_id)
-* variation_id
+* item_id
-* variation_type_id
+* item_attibute_id

 ### Pack Sizes
 Initially this would by default hold the following options (SINGLE;INNER;OUTER;TI;PALLET).
 On variation_pack_barcodes below, the quantity for each option can be stored with volumetrics (W/D/H/weight/volume) with one row in variation_pack_barcodes being required for a variation_id.
 As an example for Coke cans: